thevladdo/rag-backend/README.md

   A vector database that stores and retrieves embeddings efficiently.
 - **Docling Microservice:**
   Preprocesses uploaded documents and extracts structured text.
+- **Crawl4AI:**
+  Handles advanced web scraping from public URLs.
+Converts webpages into Markdown, then sanitizes and filters the resulting content to ensure only meaningful chunks are embedded into Pinecone.
 - **Multer:**
   Manages file uploads on the server.